Gregory Pine: Biography

 He was ordained a priest in 2016 and holds an STL (Licentiate in Sacred Theology) from the Dominican House of Studies.
 He received his doctoral degree in dogmatic theology at the University of Fribourg (Switzerland).
-He has published articles in Nova et Vetera (English Edition), and The Thomist.
+He has published articles in Nova et Vetera (English Edition), Angelicum, and The Thomist.

 He is the co-author of Credo: An RCIA Program (TAN Books) and Marian Consecration with Aquinas (TAN Books) as well as the author of Prudence: Choose Confidently, Live Boldly (Our Sunday Visitor).

 His articles also appears in various Catholic magazines and web sites such as Ascension’s Catholic - Classics series and Aleteia.
 He is a regular contributor to the podcasts Pints with Aquinas, Catholic Classics, The Thomistic Institute, and Godsplaining.